-However, we recognize that achieving net-zero emissions for scopes 1 and 2 remains an ambitious goal.
-We are committed to meeting this target by 2030, despite the technological and logistical challenges.
-As we continue investing in renewable energy and advancing our fleet transition, we remain focused on innovation and collaboration to overcome these barriers.
+We recognize that achieving net-zero emissions for scopes 1 and 2 remains an ambitious goal.
+We are committed to meeting this target, despite the technological and logistical challenges, however it looks now unrealistic to eliminate scope 1 emissions generated by our commercial vehicles fleet by 2030.
+As we continue investing in renewable energy and advancing our fleet transition, we remain focused on innovation and collaboration to overcome these barriers